Definition

 EU Council Presidency Flash on Draft 2030 Consumer Agenda Council Conclusions (10 February 2026)

-The EU Council is finalizing its position on the 2030 Consumer Agenda, focusing on digital fairness, environmental claim integrity, and enhanced cross-border enforcement.
+The EU Council is finalizing its 2030 Consumer Agenda position, prioritizing digital fairness, green claim integrity, and enhanced cross-border enforcement.
 This signals a shift toward more centralized EU enforcement powers and stricter scrutiny of digital business models and sustainability marketing.

 Council of the EU Adopts Conclusions on 2030 Consumer Agenda for Sustainable Consumption and Enforcement

-The Council of the EU has adopted the 2030 Consumer Agenda, establishing a political mandate for sustainable consumption, digital fairness, and intensified market enforcement.
-Companies should prepare for stricter green claim oversight, the integration of Digital Product Passports, and enhanced cross-border surveillance of e-commerce and circular economy offerings.
+The Council of the European Union has adopted the 2030 Consumer Agenda, setting a political mandate for sustainable consumption, digital fairness, and intensified market enforcement.
+Businesses should anticipate stricter oversight of environmental claims, the rollout of Digital Product Passports, and enhanced cross-border surveillance of e-commerce and circular economy products.

 European Commission Corrects EU Ecolabel White Pigment Threshold in Decorative Paints Criteria (Decision (EU) 2025/2607)

-The European Commission issued a corrigendum to Decision (EU) 2025/2607, correcting the white pigment threshold for wet-scrub-resistance testing exemptions in decorative paints.
-Manufacturers must ensure technical dossiers reflect the clarified '< 25.0 g/m²' limit to maintain Ecolabel certification and avoid unnecessary durability testing requirements.
+The European Commission issued a corrigendum clarifying the white pigment threshold for wet-scrub-resistance testing exemptions in EU Ecolabel criteria for decorative paints.
+Manufacturers must verify that technical dossiers align with the corrected limit to maintain certification and avoid redundant performance testing obligations.

 European Commission Webinar On EU Ecolabel For Tourist Accommodation Services